 Given below is a format generally used by the organizations to record various business transactions systematically:

-- Date: The journal entries are made for each financial year, and in the date column, the date of a particular transaction is mentioned which signifies that the business activity belongs to a specific financial year.
+Date: The journal entries are made for each financial year, and in the date column, the date of a particular transaction is mentioned.
+It signifies that the business activity belongs to a specific financial year.

-- Particulars: In the particulars column, a summary of the accounts involved in a particular transaction is mentioned, where the starting line states the account/accounts to be, and the next line signifies the account/accounts to be credited.
+Particulars: In the particulars column, a summary of the accounts involved in a specific transaction is mentioned.
+Here, the starting line states the account/accounts to be debited, and the next line signifies the account/accounts to be credited.
 The last line is the brief description of the transaction to give a clear picture is called Narration.

-- Ledger Folio Number (L.F.): Based on the journal entries, the ledger is prepared.
-The page number on which a particular journal entry appears in a ledger is noted down in the column of ledger folio number, in front of that specific journal entry for quickly locating it on the ledger, whenever needed.
+Ledger Folio Number (L.F.): Based on the journal entries, the ledger is prepared.
+The page number on which a particular journal entry appears in a ledger is noted down in the column of ledger folio number, in front of that specific journal entry.
+It facilitates quickly locating it on the ledger, whenever needed.

-- Debit: The amount of the account debited in the particulars column is written in the debit section, in front of the respective account.
+Debit: The amount of the account debited in the particulars column is written in the debit section parallelly.

-- Credit: Similarly, the amount of the account which has been credited in the particulars column is recorded in the credit section in front of the respective account.
+Credit: Similarly, the amount of the account which has been credited in the particulars column is recorded in the credit section, parallelly.

 How to Prepare a Journal Entry?